cds-hooks/docs/source/includes/_security.md

 ### Mutual TLS

-[Mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication) (mTLS) MAY be used alongside JSON web tokens to establish trust of the EHR by the CDS Service.
+[Mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication) (mTLS) may be used alongside JSON web tokens to establish trust of the EHR by the CDS Service.

 ## FHIR Resource Access